 Students with a cumulative GPA ≥ 3.6 in conjunction with a SAT ≥ 1200 (critical reading and math) or ACT ≥ 27, who are accepted by January 11, 2016, are invited to the First-Year Honors Program and Scholarship Competition on Saturday, February 6, 2016.
 Students will be interviewed by a small, informal panel of faculty, staff and students, and will write an essay to be scored by a faculty panel.
 The 40 available positions in the program, as well as five $5,000 Honors Scholarships, will be decided from the results of the competition.

 Students who are invited to participate in the First-Year Honors Program are expected to participate actively in all components of the program.
-They must also earn a 3.4 grade point average at the end of the fall semester to continue in the program in the spring semester.
+They must also earn a 3.4 grade point average at the end of the first year to receive the Travel and Research Honorarium.

 For More Information